plancksecurity/foundation-planckJSONServerWrapper/README.md

 An complete overview with all functions that are callable from the client can be found in the [API Reference](pEp JSON Server Adapter/API Reference).

-That API reference is a generated file that shows the current API briefly.
+That API reference is a generated file (at irregular intervals) that shows the current API briefly.
 There is also a (currently manually written) file that holts a copy of the documentation from the Engine's header files: [API reference detail.md]

+BEWARE: Because this file is not auto-generated, yet, it might be even more outdated!

 Most of the callable functions are functions from the C API of the p≡p Engine.
-They are described in detail, incl.  pre- and post-conditions in the appropriate C header files of the Engine.
+They are described in detail, incl.  pre- and post-conditions in the appropriate C header files of the Engine, which are the authoritative source of documentation in cases of doubt.

 ### Authentication